Updated September 2013

 The default fare is charged when the system doesn’t know where you got off the train/tram/bus, and it assumes you might have gone to the end of the line (on a tram/bus) or to the last stop of the longest line on the system (metropolitan trains).

-As noted above, you still need to touch on and off if you are travelling on a tram entirely within the Zone 1/2 overlap, if you want the cheaper Zone 2 fare.
+As noted above, you still need to touch on and off if you are travelling on a tram entirely within the Zone 1/2 overlap, if you want to pay the cheaper Zone 2 fare.

 The default fare does not apply to Myki Pass if you touched on (started your journey) in your nominated zone.
 In other words, if you have a weekly/monthly/yearly Pass on your Myki card, there is no need to touch off when travelling in the zone(s) covered by the Pass.